coltongrainger/fscss-volunteers/_posts/2017-10-17-resources.md

 - Do you have anywhere else you can stay tonight?
 - Safe parking lots are often WalMart, churches, SafeWay, etc.

-## Coordinated Entry Thurston County
+## Other Coorindated Entry Points in Thurston County

 This is the general division of social service agencies that serve people experiencing homelessness.